corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 ### -l, --load-file-path

 A file path where the current progress will be stored and the last progress can be loaded from.
-If the given file is empty, then progress is not loaded from the file and the utility only writes the progress to it.
+If the given file is empty, then the utility starts processing transactions from the beginning.

 If this parameter is not provided, then progress is logged on-screen and the utility starts processing transactions starting with the earliest transaction in the database as per transaction time.